mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 Performance isn't the only concern though, one of the biggest challenges is how to *compact* the log.

-Compaction is a requirement of a WAL - since recovery time is a function of log *size* and computers don't have infinite storage, we want to minimize it by performing an occasional compaction.
+Compaction is a requirement of a WAL because otherwise it would grow unbounded.
+Since recovery time is a function of log size and computers don't have infinite storage, we want to minimize it by performing an occasional compaction.

 For some context, one of the aspects of NSQ that makes it easy to write consumers is that `nsqd` is responsible for maintaining state of which messages have been processed for a given channel.
 The